-Razorbacks register record-breaking graduation success rate
+Razorbacks Register Record-Breaking Graduation Success Rate

-FAYETTEVILLE, Ark.- According to a report released this week by the NCAA, student-athletes have combined to earn the top graduation success rate (GSR) in the history of the Razorback program for the second-consecutive year.

-In a news release sent Tuesday, officials with the University of Arkansas say Razorback student-athletes that entered school in 2013 earned a GSR of 85%, which is the highest GSR in school history.

-Officials say the previous record was 84% and was earned last year.
+FAYETTEVILLE, Ark. – For the second-consecutive year, University of Arkansas student-athletes have combined to earn the top graduation success rate (GSR) in the history of the Razorback program according to a report released this week by the NCAA.
+Razorback student-athletes that entered school in 2013 earned a GSR of 85 percent, the highest GSR in school history, eclipsing the previous program best of 84 percent earned last year.

-According to officials, the latest GSR marked the 12th-consecutive rate of more than 70% by Razorback student-athletes.
-It is also the fifth consecutive year the GSR has been 78% or higher.
-This year was the third time the GSR has reached 80%, according to the news release.
+The latest GSR marked the 12th-consecutive rate of more than 70 percent by Razorback student-athletes.
+It marks the fifth-consecutive year that the GSR has been 78 percent or higher with this year’s GSR ranking as only the third time the GSR has reached 80 percent.

-Officials say the GSR was developed as an improved measurement tool for tracking student-athletes’ academic progress leading toward graduation.

-U of A officials say the university has steadily improved its GSR rate since the measurement was implemented 16 years ago.
-The initial rate 16 years ago was 60%, according to the news release.
+The GSR was developed as an improved measurement tool for tracking student-athletes’ academic progress leading toward graduation.
+The University of Arkansas has steadily improved its GSR rate since the measurement was implemented 16 years ago rising from an initial rate of 60 percent to a record 85 percent in the numbers released this week.
+In 2019-20, 107 Razorback student-athletes paved their names onto Senior Walk as graduates of the University of Arkansas.
+In the past five years, the program has averaged more than 100 graduates a year.

+Also released on Tuesday was the latest information on federal graduation rate.
+The same 2013 cohort earned a Federal Graduation Rate of 58 percent, up a percentage point from last year and also ranking as the second highest Federal Graduation Rate since 2005.

 Razorback Athletics Graduation Success Rates